NewsAppsUMD/first-news-app-umd/docs/index.rst

     $ mkdir static

-Download `the comma-delimited file <https://raw.github.com/ireapps/first-news-app/master/static/la-riots-deaths.csv>`_ that will be the backbone of our application and save it there as ``la-riots-deaths.csv``.
+Download `the comma-delimited file <https://raw.githubusercontent.com/NewsAppsUMD/first-news-app-umd/main/docs/_static/balt911.csv>`_ that will be the backbone of our application and save it there as ``balt911.csv``.
 Add it to your git repository.

 .. code-block:: bash